lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 ### method get-global (Str:D $name)

 Returns the value stored in the named global Lua variable.

-If the value is a function, it returns a Perl wrapper routine which calls the function as if .call had been used.
-Note this means the function is looked up by name for each call; if the variable changes, any of its wrappers will attempt to call the new value (even if it isn't a function).
-As with other values, a separate wrapper object is returned for every call to this method.

 ### method set-global (Str:D $name, $value)